-FMC issues request for additional information regarding Gemini agreement
+FMC issues request for additional information regarding Gemini Agreement

-The Gemini Cooperation Agreement would have gone into effect Monday, July 15, 2024, absent this action by the Commission

-A global operational alliance between two of the world’s largest container shipping companies will not go into effect next week because more information is needed by the Federal Maritime Commission to determine the potential competitive impacts of the arrangement, FMC said Friday.
+A global operational alliance between two of the world’s largest container shipping companies will not go into effect next week because more information is needed by the Federal Maritime Commission to determine the potential competitive impacts of the arrangement, according to FMC's release.

 Maersk A/S and Hapag-Lloyd AG and Hapag-Lloyd USA, LLC filed the Gemini Cooperation Agreement (No. 201429) at the Commission on May 31, 2024.
 The agreement would allow these companies to share vessels in the trades between the United States and Asia, the Middle East, and Europe.
 Agreements become effective 45 days after filing unless the Commission issues a Request for Additional Information (RFAI) as it is doing here.